Humboy90/Humboy90/README.md

 ## About Me

 <br/>
 Hey!
-Im Mytheral, a high school coder, and I love to play games and also make them.
+I'm Mytheral, a high school coder, and I love to play games and also make them.
 I started my coding experience in middle school with Python and learned Python for 2 years.
 Then, I wanted to learn Unity so I taught myself the Unity Engine and use that to code my newer projects.

 ## Coding Knowledge